thatkidmadrid/portfolio-1/README.md

 I believe that everything you design, love, and work for, will unlock an awesome achievement.
 I’m constantly working towards the next level, but I’ve made a habit of going back to upgrade my skills and search for hidden treasures.

-I like finding new hats to wear more than anything (seriously, you should see my collection!*insert hyperlink to hat collection page*).
+I like finding new hats to wear more than anything (seriously, you should see [my collection!](http://charlie-quinn.github.io/portfolio/hat-collection.html)).
 Sometimes I’m a craftsman, or an accountant, or even a pastry chef.

 The design process can get a little crazy ♥.
 I love what I do for a living.